Police: Online cult members, 2 kids vanish from St. Louis area without a trace

 A spokesperson for the Berkeley Police Department said the group was living in 25-year-old Ma’Kayla Wickerson’s rental home near St. Louis Lambert International Airport for months before vanishing.

-In addition to Wickerson and her daughter, police are still searching for Mikayla Thompson, 24, of St. Louis; Naaman Williams, 29, of Washington, D.C.; and Gerrielle German, 27, and a 2-year-old boy, both of Lake Horn, Mississippi.
+In addition to Wickerson and her daughter, police are still searching for Mikayla Thompson, 24, of St. Louis; Naaman Williams, 29, of Washington, D.C.; and Gerrielle German, 27, and a 2-year-old boy, both of Horn Lake, Mississippi.

 Wickerson’s mother, Cartisha Morgan, said she is living her worst nightmare.
 She has not heard from Wickerson nor her 3-year-old granddaughter since March.
 She tried calling for welfare checks and asking child services to intervene, ultimately to no avail.